scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 The current implementation uses ``patience=True`` to choose a high value of ``patience=max_iter // 3``.
-This is most useful for the least adaptive bracket of Hyperband, which trains a couple models to completion, and mirrors the patience of the second least adaptive bracket in Hyperband.
+This is most useful for the least adaptive bracket of Hyperband (which trains a couple models to completion) and mirrors the patience of the second least adaptive bracket in Hyperband.

-Specifying ``patience=True`` has a moderate impact on the time to solution with these parallel computational resources but doesn't have a large impact on the number of ``partial_fit`` calls.
-In these experiments, it has no effect on performance.
+In these experiments, ``patience=max_iter // 3`` has no effect on performance.
 If ``patience=max_iter // 6`` for these experiments, there is a moderate effect on performance (``patience=max_iter // 6`` obtains a model with validation loss 0.0637 instead of 0.0630 like ``patience=max_iter // 3`` and